laggiss/my-first-repo/README.md

 # my-first-repo
-A test repo for class
+An example repository for code used in GEG4301.